Advanced Educational Psychology - PSY 501

 This course has been developed to afford you the greatest possible flexibility in completing the various assignments.
 With this increased flexibility, a greater demand is placed on students for personal commitment, organization, and the ability to work independently.
 You will complete assignments at times, and from locations that are convenient for you in order to meet specified deadlines.

 You will be given weekly assignments which you may complete and submit any time before the scheduled deadline.
 On Monday of each week I will post the assignment which will be due the following Sunday.
 Occasionally a due date may fall over a school holiday, that does not mean you must work on the holiday, simply complete your assignment any time in the week prior to the holiday.
 You may complete the weekly assignments from home, work, or any of computer labs on campus that have Internet capabilities.
+While you may complete an assignment before the due date, if an assignment is submitted late you will incur a10% deduction in the possible grade for every 24 hours past the due date the assignment is submitted.

 This is a 3 credit graduate level course.
 The College anticipates that students will spend approximately 9 hours per week on a 3 credit course (3 hours in class and 6 hours of work out of class).
 Since this course does not have scheduled meeting times, you will need to allocate the equivalent amount of time to ensure that you can meet all course requirements.